 - Set limits and rules.
 Social media and technology can be a trigger for teens if they are being bullied or negatively impacted by things they are seeing.
 It’s also important to set rules for sleep, hygiene and mealtimes – physical health is directly correlated to mental health.

 - Keeping in contact with teen’s school.
 The school’s social worker, counselor or therapist could be a great ally, and also keep up to date with their grades and how they are doing academically.

 - Know the community resources available to you and your teen regarding mental health like the phone numbers above.
 CHOC also has additional mental health resources available in English, Spanish and Vietnamese.

-CHOC’s Mental Health Education Programs (MHEP) offers free webinars to parents on a variety of topics.
+Watch Baleksa’s full webinar on this topic as part of CHOC’s Mental Health Education Program (MHEP), which offers free webinars to parents on a variety of topics.
 To view upcoming webinars, view the MHEP events calendar.

 Get more expert health advice delivered to your inbox monthly by subscribing to the KidsHealth newsletter here.